kentstephen/imdb_postgres_elt_python/README.md

 ## First you need to enter your credentials in [pg_config.py](https://github.com/kentstephen/imdb_postgres_elt_python/blob/main/pg_config.py)

-This will allow the .py and SQL therein to interact with your Postgres server
+This will allow the Python files therein to interact with your Postgres server

 ## Next go to [app.py](https://github.com/kentstephen/imdb_postgres_elt_python/blob/main/app.py)